 Being in a car accident will always raise plenty of questions, especially if you become seriously injured as a result.
 With every crash being different from the next, you are likely to have questions even if you have unfortunately been hit by a negligent driver before.
 To make certain you are as ready as you can be for the road ahead and the immediate aftermath of a car accident, Marciano & MacAvoy, P.C. and our car accident attorneys in Philadelphia have put together a quick FAQ list about car accidents.

 If you still have more questions after reviewing our FAQ, please do not hesitate to call our firm at (215) 608-2183.
-Our 35+ years of combined legal experience provides us the insight and knowledge needed to address any concern you might have.
 Free consultations are available.

 Frequently Asked Questions About Car Accidents

 What information do I need to collect from the other driver after a car accident?